 Leland Renato Grigoli (History) to complete coursework towards the Diploma in Manuscript Studies from the Pontifical Institute of Medieval Studies at Toronto.

-Laurel Darcy Hackley (Archaeology and the Ancient World) to investigate the desert landscapes of ancient Egypt as social spaces, counter to a long tradition of scholarship that treats them as culturally sterile.
+Laurel Darcy Hackley (Joukowsky Institute for Archaeology and the Ancient World) to investigate the desert landscapes of ancient Egypt as social spaces, counter to a long tradition of scholarship that treats them as culturally sterile.

 Tali Hershkovitz (Religious Studies) to participate in a weeklong seminar, "Women and Nuns in Chinese Buddhism," at Ghent University.

-Julia Hurley (Joukowsky) to study changing culinary traditions in the transformation of Iron Age Gaulish societies in North and Central France, following the Roman conquests.
+Julia Hurley (Joukowsky Institute for Archaeology and the Ancient World) to study changing culinary traditions in the transformation of Iron Age Gaulish societies in North and Central France, following the Roman conquests.

 Robert Kashow (Religious Studies) to present a paper entitled, "Theorizing the Agency of Apocalyptic Images of Violence," at the annual meeting of the Center for the Critical Study of the Apocalyptic and Millenarian Movements at the University of Bedfordshire.